mapswipe/python-mapswipe-workers/docs/source/installation.md

 ```

 #### Postgres

-The MapSwipe workers write data to a postgres data base and generate files for the api based on views in postgres.
-You need to provide information on postgres in your `configuration.json`.:
+The MapSwipe Workers writes data to a Postgres database and generate files for the api based on views in postgres.
+Provide only password.
+Leave the rest at default.

 ```json
 "postgres": {